mattgemmell/pandoc-novel/demo-nonfiction/book/figuremark.md

 #### Is there a reference implementation of a FigureMark parser?

+There is [a Python implementation here](https://github.com/mattgemmell/pandoc-publish/blob/main/publish/figuremark/figuremark.py).
 As a trivial markup format, implementation should be very straightforward in any language supporting regular expressions.
-The only current implementation I'm aware of is my own, in Python, as part of my [pandoc-publish](https://github.com/mattgemmell/pandoc-publish/) project.

 #### How can I annotate an example of FigureMark syntax using FigureMark?